-- 10-1 The ministries of the Assembly shall be conducted primarily through permanent committees and the Permanent Judicial Commission, to wit:

-- A. National Leadership Team

-- 1. Chaired by the immediate past Moderator.

-- 2. Committee Membership: Moderator, Moderator-elect, Stated Clerk, immediate past Moderator, and nine elected members.

-- 3. Functions in the following ways:

-- a.
-Administrative oversight

-- Oversight and coordination of Administration Committee with World Outreach, Christian Education and Communications, Ministerial Vocation, Church Planting & Revitalization, Women's Ministries, and Student & College Ministries Committees.

-- 2) Responds to emergency and disaster situations

-- 3) Serve as Directors of the corporation

-- b.
-Denominational Development

-- 1).
-General Assembly planning

-- 2) Promotion/public relations

-- 3) Personnel administration (staff hiring, staff accountability)
+- 10-1 The ministries of the Assembly shall be conducted primarily through permanent committees and the Permanent Judicial Commission, to wit: - A. National Leadership Team - 1.
+Chaired by the immediate past Moderator. - 2.
+Committee Membership: Moderator, Moderator-elect, Stated Clerk, immediate past Moderator, and twelve elected members. - 3.
+Functions in the following ways subject to General Assembly review, approval, and the Book of Order: - a.
+Mission, Vision, and Strategy - Primary responsibility is to seek the mind of Christ for our denomination and to express this in a mission statement that states who God has called the EPC to be. - 2) Development of vision and strategies that express what God is calling the EPC to do to carry out the mission statement. - 3) Assess the execution of the mission, vision, and strategies on behalf of the General Assembly. - 4) Encourage EPC Presbyteries and local churches to participate in implementing the mission, vision, and strategies. - b.
+Administrative oversight - 1) Oversight and coordination of the National Leadership Team with World Outreach, Ministerial Vocation, and Next Generation Ministries Council. - 2) Responds to emergency and disaster situations. - 3) Serve as Directors of the corporation for the purposes of compliance with the laws of the state in which the EPC is incorporated and in accord with EPC by-laws. - c.
+Denominational Development - 1) General Assembly planning. - 2) Promotion/public relations. - Personnel administration (staff hiring, staff accountability).

-- 4) Budget development: receive projections from all committees and submit to General Assembly a proposed budget
+- 4) Budget development: receive projections from all committees and submit to General Assembly a proposed budget.

-- 5) All legal and corporate matters
+- 5) All legal and corporate matters.

-- 6) Property and liability insurance
+- 6) Property and liability insurance.

+- d.
+All other business of ecclesiastical matters not specifically assigned to any other committees.

+- 4. Explanatory Statement